vgwb/Antura_arabic/docs/revised/Teacher.md

 The weights of the different variables can be configured in **ConfigAI**.

+##### Code Flow

 The Difficulty Selection Engine is accessed through **TeacherAI.GetCurrentDifficulty(MiniGameCode miniGameCode)**.
  This is called by the **MiniGame Launcher** beore loading a specific minigame and assigned to the minigame's Game Configuration class.

-##### Code Flow

- * **MiniGameSelectionAI** is in charge of selecting what minigames to play during a given playsession, based on the player's position in the journey, the configured progression, and the current performance of the player.
-	* **WordSelectionAI** is in charge of selecting what dictionary data a minigame should use based on player progression, player performance, and the minigame's requirements.
-	* **LogAI** handles the logging of play data at runtime.

 #### MiniGame Selection Engine

 This Engine is in charge of selecting what minigame to use for a given play session.

-Mini games can be configured to be more or less difficult for the player.
- The difficulty value is related only to

-The difficulty value depends on:
+The selection of minigames depends on:
+ * Whether there is a fixed sequence (*PlaySessionDataOrder.Sequence*) or a random one (*PlaySessionDataOrder.Random*).
+This is defined by the expert.
+ * In case of a fixed sequence, in what order to select the minigames.
+ * In case of a random sequence, the choice depends on:
+	* What minigames are available at all in the application, as read from the database's **Db.MiniGameData**.
+	* What minigames are supported / favoured by the current learning block, as read from the database's **Db.LearningBlockData**.
+	* Whether the game was played recently or not (favour less played minigames).

- * The age of the player.
-The game will be more difficult for older players.
+The weights of the different variables can be configured in **ConfigAI**.

- * The current performance of the player for the given minigame.
-The game is more difficult the better the player gets.
+##### Code Flow

+The MiniGame Selection Engine is accessed whenever a new play session start, through **TeacherAI.SelectMiniGamesForPlaySession()**.
+ This is called by **TeacherAI.InitialiseCurrentPlaySession()**, triggered by the **MiniMap** script in the *Map scene* when a new play session is about to start.

+#### Word Selection Engine

+This Engine is in charge of selecting what dictionary data a minigame should use in a given play session.

+ based on player progression, player performance, and the minigame's requirements

+The selection of dictionary data depends on:
+ * The selected minigame's learning rules and requirements (performed through a configured **QuestionBuilder**)
- * The current journey position of the player.
-The game is more difficult at advanced stages.
+ * The current journey progression, as read from the journey data in the database (LearningBlocks and Stages)
+ *
+ * In case of a random sequence, the choice depends on:
+	* What minigames are available at all in the application, as read from the database's **Db.MiniGameData**.
+	* What minigames are supported / favoured by the current learning block, as read from the database's **Db.LearningBlockData**.
+	* Whether the game was played recently or not (favour less played minigames).

 The weights of the different variables can be configured in **ConfigAI**.